cameronwc/Textbook-Swap/README.md

 ## How to run the test suite

 ## Deployment instructions
-1. Ensure postgres db is running
+1. Ensure postgres db is running and credentials are setup
 2. bundle install
+3. rake db:migrate db:seed
-3. rails s
+4. rails s